Lauren Price: Personal life

 Price studied a Foundation Degree in Football Coaching and Development at the University of South Wales.
 Price was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to boxing.

 Her partner was featherweight boxer and fellow southpaw Karriss Artingstall for some time, but in April 2025, Price announced her engagement to Carlie Jones.
+The couple married on 30 May 2026.